davidusb-geek/emhass/docs/forecasts.md

 If you have multiple rooftops, for example for east-west facing solar panels, then you will need to fuze the sensors providing the different forecasts on a single one using templates in Home Assistant.
 Then feed that single sensor data passing the data as a list when calling the shell command.

-Here is a sample configuration to achiee this, thanks to [@gieljnssns](https://github.com/gieljnssns) for sharing.
+Here is a sample configuration to achieve this, thanks to [@gieljnssns](https://github.com/gieljnssns) for sharing.

 The two sensors using rest sensors: